lb13/edlinks/edlinks/content/site/about.md

 ---
 Title: About the Site
 ---
-# Welcome to the site
+Hello!
+This site contains links to useful resources for education training providers in the UK.

-Hello - this site contains links to useful resources for education training providers in the UK.
+It is not owned or operated by any department or office of the UK government, although it does borrow some styles from the [GOV.UK Design System](https://design-system.service.gov.uk/).